 Are you stuck at home in the winter with your kids?
-Exploding snowman is a fun preschool STEM experiment that your kids will want to do over and over again!
+This exploding snowman science experiment is a fun preschool STEM activity that your kids will want to do over and over again!

 It’s beginning to feel like Christmas!
 Well, not really, considering that it was over 80 degrees out here in SoCal.
 But the hot weather won’t stop us from doing some fun winter science experiments!